 Mass produced dolls

-Ken, Barbies boyfriend was introduced at a later date but despite being a boy doll was still primarily aimed at girls, however, the 60’s also saw the introduction of action figures such as GI Joe aimed at boys.
+Ken, Barbies boyfriend was introduced at a later date but despite being a boy doll was still primarily aimed at girls as part of the fashion dolls range, however, the 60’s also saw the introduction of action figures such as GI Joe aimed at boys by the toy company.
 And addressing the question can boys play with dolls simply by giving them another name.